sequoiahq/sequoia/docs/metacontainer.md

 The Sequoia MetaContainer is a JSON structure for storing information about the CDM.
-This ser
 #### Structure

 ```json